breinbaas/breinbaas.github.io/docs/_posts/2021-04-25-geolib-geometry.md

 ### Geometry problem

+**update 2021-04-26** It seems that the geometry problem will be handled in later versions of geolib so be sure to follow the geolib news!

 Building up geometries from code is easy.
 Here's a short snippet of building up some layers as seen in the documentation;

 ```python